caporaso-lab/q2-books/q2-shotgun/q2-shotgun/03-contig-analysis.md

     --o-visualization "./moshpit_tutorial/results/contigs.qzv" \
     --verbose
 ```
-## Contig taxonomic annotation workflow
+## Contig Taxonomic Annotation Workflow
 Now we are ready to perform taxonomic classification of our contigs.

-### Classify contigs with Kraken2
+### Classify Contigs with Kraken2
 Here, we are focusing on [Kraken 2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1891-0) - one of the most popular taxonomic classifiers for metagenomic data.
 Kraken 2 requires a pre-built database, which we have already built on the `01-sra-data-access` section of this tutorial, so that it can compare the analyzed genomes to a reference.
 In this example, we are using the [Standard database](https://benlangmead.github.io/aws-indexes/k2), which is a database built using all archaeal, bacterial, viral, plasmid and human sequences found in the NCBI's RefSeq database.
 Since Kraken 2 classification is based on comparing k-mer profiles, this database contains pre-calculated k-mer profiles for all the genomes listed earlier and stored in the so-called \"hash tables\" - data structres optimized for efficient data storage and retrieval.
+Alternatively, you can also use `qiime moshpit classify-kaiju` to classify your contigs with [Kaiju](https://github.com/bioinformatics-centre/kaiju).
 - The `--p-confidence` and `--p-minimum-base-quality` are deviations from kraken's defaults.
 - The database used here is the `Standard` database, defined [here](https://benlangmead.github.io/aws-indexes/k2).
 - The abbreviations in my `output-dir` are the database (`k2pf`), and shorthand for the values I set for confidence (`c60`) and minimum base quality (`mbq20`), respectively.